 The Through variables at a junction between two or more connection lines always sum to zero.

-For more information on how Simscape software assembles and solves the governing equations of a model, see How Simscape Simulation Works
+For more information on how Simscape software assembles and solves the governing equations of a model, see How Simscape Simulation Works (Simscape)

 The figure shows a Simscape Fluids model of a simple hydraulic actuator.
 The model has two physical networks—one hydraulic, indicated in yellow, and one Mechanical Translational, indicated in green.
 The Hydraulic network models the hydraulic power system that drives the actuator.
 The Mechanical Translational network models a damped mass-spring oscillator that the actuator pushes against.

 The Hydraulic blocks represent the components of the hydraulic power system—a hydraulic pressure source, a directional valve, a relief valve, and the hydraulic fluid.
 The Mechanical Translational blocks represent the components of the damped mass-spring oscillator—a mass, a translational spring, and a translational damper.